openvinotoolkit/anomalib/docs/source/how_to_guides/train_custom_data.rst

 * A dataset with good and bad images as well as mask ground-truths for pixel-wise evaluation.
 * A dataset with good and bad images that is already split into training and testing sets.

 Each of these use-cases is addressed by anomalib's ``Folder`` datamodule.
 Let's focus on the first use-case as an example of end-to-end model training and inference.
-In this post, we will use a toy dataset which you can download from `here <https://openvinotoolkit.github.io/anomalib/_downloads/3f2af1d7748194b18c2177a34c03a2c4/hazelnut_toy.zip>`_.
+In this post, we will use the :ref:`hazelnut-toy-dataset` dataset which you can download from `here <https://openvinotoolkit.github.io/anomalib/_downloads/3f2af1d7748194b18c2177a34c03a2c4/hazelnut_toy.zip>`_.
 The dataset consists of several folders, each containing a set of images.
 The ``colour`` and the ``crack`` folders represent two kinds of defects.
 We can ignore the ``masks`` folder for now.

 Load your data to the following directory structure.
 Anomalib will use all images in the ``colour`` folder as part of the validation dataset and then randomly split the good images for training and validation.